bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 You can add the rest of the components together.
 You hash that all together, and that's what goes to your mining software to get pushed out to the pool, right?
 And try and get paid for these shares, or try and submit shares that are under the target.

+## Mining Pools

 Cool, so mining pools.
-I'm not gonna go through this entire graph, But this is in essence how a mining pool is put together, and this will be on Revlit, so if you guys do want to refer to it, you can.
+I'm not gonna go through this entire graph, but this is in essence how a mining pool is put together, and this will be on Revlit, so if you guys do want to refer to it, you can.
-Did you name that Kafka, or is that actually the name of some protocol?
+**Someone from the Audience: ** *Did you name that Kafka, or is that actually the name of some protocol?*
 Oh, that's the name of, yeah, it's like a piece of software.
 No, I didn't name it.
-Some mining pools use Kafka, some others, it's arbitrary.
+**Someone from the Audience: ** *Some mining pools use Kafka, some others, it's arbitrary.*
-But the essence of a mining pool is that you have a node that's connected to the network, it's scraping for those transactions, those transactions get put together then into a block, and that, well, It gets put together into the branches of the Merkle tree that we just described that then gets fed into a job Through the stratum server to the miners, right?
+But the essence of a mining pool is that you have a node that's connected to the network, it's scraping for those transactions, those transactions get put together then into a block, and that, well, it gets put together into the branches of the Merkle tree that we just described that then gets fed into a job Through the stratum server to the miners, right?
 And then the miners work on that until they have they find a valid share And then hopefully one of those shares will be below, or one of those hashes will be below the network's difficulty, right?
 And then that's what gets pushed back to the nodes and gossip throughout the network.

-Payouts.
+## Payouts

-So we have, there's a lot of different payout mechanisms for pools.
+So, we have, there's a lot of different payout mechanisms for pools.
-The two main ones that are used are PPL and S, which is pay per last number of shares, and FPBS, which is full pay per share.
+The two main ones that are used are PPLNS, which is pay per last number of shares, and FPPS, which is full pay per share.
-The basic difference is that in PPL&S, which for example is what Brains uses, or formerly the Slush Pool, You're paid when the pool finds a block.
+The basic difference is that in PPLNS, which for example is what Braiins uses, or formerly the Slush Pool, you're paid when the pool finds a block.
-So whenever the pool finds a block, there is a last number of shares that were issued prior to finding that block that then goes to the miners based on the work that they contributed for finding that specific block.
+So, whenever the pool finds a block, there is a last number of shares that were issued prior to finding that block that then goes to the miners based on the work that they contributed for finding that specific block.
 Part of the reason for how they do the last number of shares is to avoid switching between different pools, so that you only are rewarded if you are mining on the block within that time period when the block was found.
-At PPS, you're guaranteed, basically, if the mining pool doesn't run out of money, to get paid per share.
+At FPPS, you're guaranteed, basically, if the mining pool doesn't run out of money, to get paid per share.
 So for whatever amount of shares you produce in that day, you will be paid out of their liquidity pool for the shares that you produce or you contribute to the pool that day.
 So it's independently of whether that pool finds blocks or not.
 So that obviously begs the question, well, what happens if the mining pool doesn't find any blocks in the day, or over two days, or three days, or what have you, then how do you pay out of the FPPS pool?